matn7/Google-Platform-Notes/gcp/GCPSecurity.md

 - To rotate a secret, add a new version to it.
 - Any enabled version can be accessed.
 - Secret Manager does not have an automatic rotation feature:
-    - Use Google Cloud Functions and the Secret Manager API to perform automatic rotation.
+    - Use Google Cloud Functions, and the Secret Manager API to perform automatic rotation.

 **Admin Activity Access audit logs**

 - Admin Activity Access audit logs cannot be disabled.
-- All activity that creates or changes secret data is logged here.
+- All activity that creates or changes secret data logged here.
-- Setting or getting IAM policy information about secrets is logged.
+- Setting or getting IAM policy information about secrets logged.

 **Data Access audit logs**

 - Data Access audit logs are disabled by default.
-- If logs are enabled, all access to the secret data is logged.
+- If logs enabled, all access to the secret data logged.

 #### Quiz